vitorm04/docs.pt-br/docs/framework/wcf/diagnostics/etw/5012-dcjsongenreaderstart.md

  Esse evento é emitido quando o Json gerado leitor começa.

 ## <a name="message"></a>Mensagem
- Leitor %1 para %2 início de geração JSON.
+ JSON gerar %1 leitor para o início de %2.

 ## <a name="details"></a>Detalhes